Affiliate links on Android Authority may earn us a commission. Learn more.

 - Choose the Echo you want to fix.

 - Tap the gear icon in the upper-right.

 - Tap Sounds.

 - Adjust the slider under Alarms, Timers, and Notifications.

 - Optionally, you can have alarms gradually increase in volume until canceled, or pick less abrasive Alarm and Notification tones.

 What if I have other Amazon Alexa problems?

-As a starting point, you might try our general guide to using Amazon Alexa, and related articles on setting up an Amazon Echo or connecting Alexa to Wi-Fi.
+As a starting point, you might try our general guide to using Amazon Alexa, and related articles on setting up an Amazon Echo, removing a device from Alexa, or connecting Alexa to Wi-Fi.
 You can also search Amazon’s support pages, though we’ve tried to simplify topics and touch on aspects Amazon doesn’t necessarily cover.

 A common last-ditch measure is to do a factory reset of your Alexa speaker.
-You’ll have to go through the setup process again, and possibly update your routines as well, but there’s nothing to lose if your device wasn’t working anyway.
+You’ll have to go through the setup process again and possibly update your routines, but there’s nothing to lose if your device isn’t working anyway.

 Read more: The best smart speakers you can buy